Carlson M. Büth

 Network Scientist | Computational Physicist

 Welcome!
 I am a PhD candidate at IFISC (CSIC-UIB) in Palma de Mallorca, Spain.
 Originally specialized in Nonlinear Physics, Complex Systems and Quantum Field Theory, I am interested in the study of transport, especially active mobility modes, and sustainability.
+Right now, I am investigating information transfer using information theory measures and estimators.

 As I studied both Physics and Computer Science, my methods are mostly computational.
 My undergrad theses were on Deep Inelastic \(e^±p\) Scattering with Boson Exchange and Interference, then Fault Injection for Robustness Testing of Satellite On-Board Image Processing (at the German Aerospace Center), and finally Analyzing the Network Effects of Computationally Generated Low Traffic Neighborhoods (at NERDS, ITU Copenhagen).

 Inbetween, I interned at the Faculty of Technology, Policy and Management at TU Delft, The Netherlands, to gain experience in the field of active mobility and transport safety.
+Furthermore, I have assisted with a research project at PLUS (ETH Zurich) in context of ValPar.ch, exploring the impact of future climate scenarios on biodiversity and ecosystem services in Switzerland (submitted).